 – Bun bo Hue (Hue beef noodle soup): This dish is a creation of Hue people (hence the name), who live in central Vietnam and are well-known across the country for their culinary expertise.
 The noodles in bun bo Hue is different from the noodles in pho: they are rounder in shape and fuller in texture (pho noodles are thin).
 The broth is spicy and has an orange color, unlike the clear broth of pho.
 And beef in bun bo Hue is a well-done flank, along with Hue aromatic pork cold cuts.
 A feast of flavors in just one bowl definitely a must-try.

 Bun Bo Hue

-Second of all, the one dish that so many Vietnamese (especially students) hold dear: xoi (sticky rice).
-Sticky rice in different colors (the regular white, to eye-catching purple, orange, green - from the natural color of the key ingredient, not some toxic coloring of course) served with pork floss, thin slices of pork cold cuts and fried shallot, plus a tasty savory sauce is perfect for your energy boost.
+Second, the one dish that so many Vietnamese (especially students) hold dear is xoi (sticky rice).
+Sticky rice in different colors (the regular white, to eye-catching purple, orange, green – from the natural color of the key ingredient, not some toxic coloring of course) served with pork floss, thin slices of pork cold cuts and fried shallot, plus a tasty savory sauce is perfect for your energy boost.

 Vietnamese violet sticky rice – Xoi la cam